 The high-performance filter technology enables such a high clean air quality, that the filtered air at the filter outlet can be returned to the production hall.
 As the air circulates inside the hall there are no heat losses during the winter period due to the exchange with cold supply air.
 This method has the biggest savings potential and in addition to this, there is no need for costly exhaust air pipework.

-Reduction of the operating costs of about approx. 97000 € per year
+Reduction of operating costs by about 97.000 € per year

-Reduction of CO2 -emissions of about -377 tons per year
+Reduction of CO2 emissions by – 377 tons per year

 Amortization period of the system less than 3 years

 Depending on individual parameters (e.g. exhaust air volume, outdoor temperature) energy savings up to 80 % are possible.

 Here you can download out latest product brochure:

 - Interview Foundry Planet: Environmental protection, sustainability and attractive jobs thanks to high-tech filter systems such as ULTRAVENT III from KMA Umwelttechnik

 - Webinar EUROGUSS MEXICO Virtual Weeks 2021: Innovative and CO2-Saving Exhaust Air Systems